Mark Zuckerberg Came to DC, and His Team Will Get Back to You | Washingtonian

 Zuckerberg has a boyishly oval face (hardly a chin in sight), but most visual traces of the cocksure undergrad who came barrelling into Silicon Valley in jeans and a hoodie, his curly hair perpetually matted were absent today.
 His hair is short-cropped and receding.
 He wore a Facebook-blue tie.
 There’s been what feels like a concerted campaign to lower expectations about Zuckerberg’s public-speaking abilities, but he delivered his pages-long opening statement mostly from memory.

-But as the afternoon continued, conversation meandered.
+As the afternoon continued, conversation meandered.
 The senators’ questions danced from the Cambridge Analytica scandal to fake news, from Russian meddling to Facebook’s inability to identify hateful messages and violent messages fast enough.
 Senator Ted Cruz used his five minutes to grill the 33-year-old CEO on what Cruz called a “pervasive pattern of political censorship” on the site.
 Senator Richard Blumenthal, who earlier in the day called Zuckerberg’s so-called “apology tour” a “contrition sonata,” had staffers hold up charmingly homemade posters of Zuckerberg’s previous apologies over the years.
-The overall impression was that each senator has his or her own one-of-a-kind constellation of complaints with the social media company, as varied as snowflakes.
+The overall impression is that each senator has his or her own one-of-a-kind constellation of complaints with the social media company, as varied as snowflakes.

 Zuckerberg also seemed to spend an inordinate amount of time explaining basic functions of Facebook and saying the word “Senator.”
-For example, he explained that Facebook can’t see your Whatsapp messages and that it doesn’t sell users’ data.
+For example, he explained that Facebook can’t see your WhatsApp messages and that it doesn’t sell users’ data.
 How do you make money?
 “Senator, we run ads.”
 Too much time was spent discussing the contracts of adhesion otherwise known as “user agreements” as if they weren’t just forgettable clicks between a user and the thing the user wants to use.
 Zuckerberg was allowed to waste significant time recounting the plot of the Social Network to a shrinking audience, as senators who’d gotten their at-bats left the hearing room.

 Generally, though, the feeling in the room was that Zuckerberg did well, even getting the occasional laugh.
 He punted a lot (promising a bajillion follow-ups from “my team”), but rarely stepped in it (a notable exception: refusing to agree that the story of Facebook’s stratospheric success could happen “only in America”).
 And at moments, the 22-year-old poster boy for moving fast and breaking things didn’t seem like a figure from the past.
 When Thune decided on a break after about two hours of questioning, Zuckerberg suggested they go for a further 15 minutes.
-After a particularly combative questioning from Cruz, Zuckerberg joked that it “wasn’t that bad.”
+After a particularly combative questioning from Cruz, Zuckerberg joked: “That was pretty good.”